sustech-topology/TopCap/dataset preprocessing/readme.md

   appropriate format for MFA.
 - LibriSpeech
   Use [LibriSpeechProcess](https://github.com/sustech-topology/TopCap/blob/main/dataset%20preprocessing/LibriSpeechProcess.py) to process LibriSpeech dataset.
 The file begins by traversing the source folder and its subfolders, gathering all files into a new directory.
-Next, it reads the .txt files: the script opens the original txt file and reads its contents.
-During the processing of sentences, it splits each sentence based on several beginning string characters.
+Next, the script opens the original txt file and reads its contents to process the sentences, it splits each sentence based on several beginning string characters.
 Finally, for each processed sentence, a corresponding TextGrid file is generated with the appropriate format for MFA.